 Uterine Fibroid Embolization (UFE) is a unique procedure for fibroid treatment.
 It can treat uterine fibroids with multiple locations and sizes without having to go through a painful surgery and lengthy recovery time.
-During UFE interventional radiologist Dr. Suzanne Slonim uses X-ray guidance to inject small particles into the blood vessels with a slender, flexible tube or catheter.
+During UFE interventional radiologists Dr. Suzanne Slonim and Dr. Uma Reddy use X-ray guidance to inject small particles into the blood vessels with a slender, flexible tube or catheter.
 This blocks blood flow to the fibroids and causes them to shrink and die, leading to over 90% reduction in symptoms for many women.

 The procedure takes approximately one hour.
 You will be asleep the entire time.
-Dr. Slonim performs the procedure in-office, so there is no hospital stay.
+Our fibroid experts perform the procedure in-office, so there is no hospital stay.
 When the procedure is complete, you can resume light activities as soon as you feel up to it.
 Most women return to work or regular daily activities in 7-10 days.

 Advantages of UFE Include